Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Kuih Seri Muka Recipe (Malaysian Pandan Custard Rice Cake)

 Ingredient Notes

-Butterfly pea flowers – To get that gorgeous natural blue tint in the glutinous rice, you can use either dried or fresh butterfly pea flowers.
-Both work beautifully!
+Butterfly Pea Flowers – To get the beautiful natural blue tint in the glutinous rice layer, you can use either fresh or dried butterfly pea flowers.
+Simply steep them in hot water to extract the color before cooking the rice.

 Be sure to check out the full recipe and ingredient list below